-Reporting to the Commonwealth's Attorney: Per Tthe university must report incidents of hazing to the Commonwealth's Attorney, in accordance with § 18.2-56 in the Code of Virginia, that could cause bodily injury to the Commonwealth's Attorney, who may take separate action.
+Reporting to the Commonwealth's Attorney: The university must report incidents of hazing to the Commonwealth's Attorney, in accordance with § 18.2-56 in the Code of Virginia, who may take separate action.

 Public Reporting of Violations of Hazing: Per § 23.1-822 in the Code of Virginia, the university shall maintain and publicly report actual findings of violations of the institution's code of conduct or of federal or state laws pertaining to hazing that are reported to campus authorities or local law enforcement.